+\times In 2022, GD linked reducing the electoral threshold to 2% with receiving the candidate status; however, later, they stated that this pledge no longer applies to receiving the candidate status in 2023 and was only relevant last year;

+\checkmark The ruling party adopted the changes to the electoral code covering the counting of the ballots with an electronic counting machine, to be installed in 90% of the polling stations, which will ensure the risks within the polling stations and solve the problem of "chain voting".
+In the rest of the stations, the ballots will be digitalized, and results will be recounted based on a random principle;

+\checkmark Electronic technologies were used for the first time in the by-elections held on April 29, 2023;

+\checkmark According to the assessment of ISFED, the by-elections have been held in a largely non-competitive environment.
+The election day passed in a calm environment without significant violations.
+The use of electronic technologies has simplified and accelerated the process of voter registration and vote counting;

+Some Venice Commission recommendations were incorporated into the draft Electoral Code.
+Changes are related to party financing, administrative resources, election administration, complaints, recounts and inking;

+X Irakli Kobakhidze asserts that the requirement for adequately investigating electoral violations, according to ODIHR's reports, is ambiguous and needs clarification.
+He pointed out that an investigative commission was established in the Parliament to investigate violations during the 2020 parliamentary elections and indicated that future possible violations would also be addressed.

-- The ruling party adopted the changes to the electoral code covering the counting of the ballots with electronic counting machine, to be installed in 90% of the polling stations, which will ensure the risks within the polling station and solve the problem of "chain voting" In the rest of the stations the ballots will be digitalized and results will be recounted based on a random principle; - Electronic technologies were used for the first time in the by-elections held on April 29, 2023; - According to the assessment of ISFED the by-elections have been held in a largely non-competitive environment; The election day passed in a calm environment without significant violations; Use of electronic technologies has simplified and accelerated the process of voters' registration and vote counting; - Some of the Venice Commission recommendations have been incorporated in the draft law.
-Changes are related to the party financing, administrative resources, election administration, complaints, recounts and inking; - "Georgian Dream" approved in the third reading amendments to the Electoral Code, according to which, prerogative of selection and nomination of the Chairman of the CEC and its professional members is transmitted to the Chairman of the Parliament, instead of the President.
-At the same time the approval of the chairman of the CEC for a 5-year term will require a majority (76 votes) of the full composition of the Parliament instead of 90 votes (as defined by the current Election Code).
-The role of the President is limited to having a representative in the selection commission. - In 2022 GD linked reducing the electoral threshold to 2% with granting candidate status; However, they then stated that the mentioned pledge no longer applies to receiving the status in 2023; - Parliament could not elect a CEC chairperson.
+➤ Despite the appeal of the EU, "Georgian Dream" approved in the third reading the amendments to the Electoral Code, according to which the prerogative of selection and nomination of the Chairman of the CEC and its professional members was transmitted from the President to the Chairman of the Parliament.
+The approval of the chairman of the CEC for a 5-year term will require a majority (76 votes) of the full composition of the Parliament instead of 90 votes (as defined by the current Election Code).
+The role of the President is limited to having a representative in the selection commission;

+× After the President vetoed these amendments, the "Georgian Dream" ruling majority overcame the presidential veto.
+According to Irakli Kobakhidze, it was "fundamentally important" to prevent an "institutional crisis" from taking place in CEC;

+X "After overcoming the veto, the "Georgian Dream" announced they would revise the procedures for electing the CEC chairman and its professional members.
+Their selection will now happen with 90 votes, however, if the number of 90 votes cannot be reached, the threshold will be lowered to 76 in the second vote.
+If 76 votes are not reached, the issue will be transmitted for the decision to the President, who will appoint the chairman/professional members of the CEC from the list of candidates participating in the competition.
+The proposed changes envisage the election of the CEC chairman and members for a 5-year term (with the possibility of reelection for another 5-year term).
+According to the "Georgian Dream" statement, the Parliament will consider the legislative changes through an expedited procedure and adopt them by the end of September.

+☑ Parliament failed to elect a CEC chairperson.
+Currently CEC is headed by the acting chairperson since 2022 until new chairperson will not be elected;

+➤ Following the amendments endorsed in the first hearing by the "Georgian Dream", a party won't be able to display the name of its leader on the bulletin.

-STRENGTHENING DEMOCRATIC OVERSIGHT ON STATE INSTITUTIONS
+STRENGTHENING DEMOCRATIC OVERSIGHT OF STATE INSTITUTIONS